Rick Orman

-Orman first became a member of the Canadian Association of Petroleum Landmen in 1972 and has provided provincial and federal political commentary on the Canadian Broadcast Corporation (CBC) and the CKUA Radio Network since 1994.

 Early career: 1975–1983

 Following the formation of the first Peter Lougheed Progressive Conservative government in 1971, Orman served as executive assistant to two successive Alberta energy and resources ministers from 1972 to 1975.

-In 1977, Orman co-founded Orman & Benini Land Services (subsequently Canadian Landmasters Resource Services).
+Orman first became a member of the Canadian Association of Petroleum Landmen in 1972 and in 1977 Orman co-founded Orman & Benini Land Services (subsequently Canadian Landmasters Resource Services).
 In 1979, he joined Signalta Resources Ltd., a joint venture partnership where he served as manager of land and contracts until 1982.
 In 1982 he founded Nexus Resources Ltd., a private Calgary-based exploration company.

 From 1980 to 1985, Orman was non-operating partner of the board for CorpSport International Inc., an Edmonton-based sports management firm.

 Political career

 In 1983 Orman ran unsuccessfully for the Federal Progressive Conservative nomination in Calgary Centre, finishing second to incumbent Harvie Andre.
 At the time it was one of the largest nominations in Canadian PC party history, with more than 3,200 ballots cast.

 In 1985 Orman was a senior Calgary organizer for the successful Don Getty provincial PC leadership campaign.

-IN 1986 he was unopposed as candidate for the PC Party, and acclaimed as its candidate, for the new constituency of Calgary Montrose.
+IN 1986 and 1989 he was unopposed as candidate for the provincial PC Party, and acclaimed as its candidate, for the constituency of Calgary Montrose.
 He served Calgary Montrose in the Alberta Legislature from 1986 until his retirement from elected politics in 1993.

-In 1992 Orman ran in a field of nine candidates for the Progressive Conservative leadership and placed third to future Liberal leader Nancy Betkowski and eventual winner Ralph Klein.
-Orman received 7,649 votes on the first ballot.
-Orman withdrew from the race prior to the final ballot.
-Klein won on the final ballot.
+In 1992 Orman ran in a field of nine candidates for the Progressive Conservative leadership and placed third to eventual winner Environment Minister and former Calgary Mayor Ralph Klein.

-In 2011 he again ran for the leadership of the PC party.
-Although he did not make it to the 2nd ballot his campaign contributed to an important dialogue regarding centre right politics in Alberta.
+In 2011 he again ran for the leadership of the PC party losing to the eventual winner Justice Minister Alison Redford.